[Solved] How to Fix WiFi Not Working on iPhone

 Another possible reason for iPhone not connecting to WiFi issue maybe due to faulty DNS servers from your internet service provider.
 So, you can try to go for OpenDNS or Google DNS to see if this problem can be fixed.

-If your iPhone still can't connect to WiFi after taking all these actions, you are suggested to contact Apple Support Services to seek help.
+If your iPhone still can't find WiFi or can't connect to WiFi after taking all these actions, you are suggested to contact Apple Support Services to seek help.